BigDFT-group/ContainerXP/README.md

     of the bigdft suite and to create binaries that are then compiled with user's permission.
 The script contains a number of facilities which would create the dockerline to be executed.
 One can encapsulate this script in other commands for automation.

+ * `latexmk` is a script that make possible the compilation of a beamer presentation by using the BigDFT layout.
+By running `latexmk -s <inputfile>` the bigdft/latex container is employed to compile the inputfile.
+A `-o <outdir>` option can be included to redirect the temporary latex files to another directory.